Resources

 Shoelace formula animation

-1. Only consider the polygon formed by the external walls of the building
+1. Only consider the polygon formed by the external walls of the building (trivial: an external wall is a wall that delimits one and only one room)

 2. Order the vertices of that polygon in either a clockwise or counterclockwise order

-The database contains a function which outputs a string representing the SVG plan of any given building floor:
+The database contains a function which outputs a string representing the SVG plan of any given floor:

 • Blue segments are windows